nickg313/PortfolioProject-ImperialCollege/README.md

 ## RESULTS

-The SVM F1 score was significantly better than that of the Naive Bayes classifier.
-However, after some tuning, the Naive Bayes classifier also demonstrated satisfactory performance, bring both models with hyperparameter tuning close to equal, although SVM remained the superior choice.
+The SVM F1 score was significantly better than that of the Naive Bayes classifier before tuning.
+However, after some tuning, the Naive Bayes classifier also demonstrated satisfactory performance, bringing it's f1 score up to 0.69.
+However, the f1 score of the SVM dropped for some reason due to tuning, which I attribute to bias and inaccuracy in my sampling methods.

 However, I must stress the potential bias/inaccuracy that may be present, since I had to resample the original dataframe and make it smaller in order to be able to perform hyperparameter tuning for the SVM model.